ToshioCP/Gtk4-tutorial/sec11.md

 They are a function which generates GtkFileChooserDialog and the signal handler.
 The function just generates and shows the dialog.
 The rest is done by the handler.
-It gets Gfile from GtkFileChooserDialog, save the buffer to the file and do some things necessary.
+It gets Gfile from GtkFileChooserDialog, save the buffer to the file by calling `tfe_text_view_save`.

 ## Open function

-Open function shows GtkFileChooserDialog to the user and let him/her choose a file.
+Open function shows GtkFileChooserDialog to the user and let them choose a file.
 Then read the file and set it to GtkTextBuffer.

-    void tfe_text_view_open (TfeTextView *tv)
+    void tfe_text_view_open (TfeTextView *tv, GtkWidget *win);

 TfeTextView object `tv` has to be generated in advance.
-And it should be empty and `tv->file` is NULL.
+This function is usually called just after `tv` has been generated.
+And its buffer is empty, `tv->file` is NULL and `tv` has not set to the widget hierarchy.
-If it is not empty, `tfe_text_view_open` doesn't treat it as an error.
+Even if the buffer is not empty, `tfe_text_view_open` doesn't treat it as an error.
 If you want to revert the buffer, calling this function is apropreate.
 Otherwise probably bad things will happen.

+GtkWidget `win` is expected to be the top level window of the application.
+It will be used as a transient parent window for the argument to the function `gtk_file_chooser_dialog_new`.

      1 static void
      2 open_dialog_response(GtkWidget *dialog, gint response, TfeTextView *tv) {